Twitter temporarily restricts tweets users can see, Elon Musk announces

 He claimed that the social media platform was "getting data pillaged so much that it was degrading service for normal users".

-According to the website Downdetector - which tracks online outages - in the UK a peak of 5,126 people reported problems accessing the platform at 16:12 BST.
+According to the website Downdetector - which tracks online outages - in the UK a peak of 5,126 people reported problems accessing the platform at 16:12 BST on Saturday.

+In the US, roughly 7,461 people reported glitches around the same time.

+Known as the blue tick, the verification badge was given for free by Twitter before Mr Musk took over as its boss.
+Now, most users have to pay a subscription fee from $8 (£6.30) per month to be verified.

+Some high-profile accounts have a verification badge despite not paying for it, although some temporarily lost their blue tick badges back in April.

 Mr Musk bought the company last year for $44bn (£35bn) after much back and forth.
+He was critical of Twitter's previous management and said he did not want the platform to become an echo chamber.

-Soon after taking over, he decided to cut the workforce from just under 8,000 staff to about 1,500.
+Soon after taking over, he cut the workforce from just under 8,000 staff to about 1,500.

 In an interview with the BBC, he said that cutting the workforce had not been easy.